-- Restructuring proceedings were not successful (debtor fails to fulfil payment obligations in restructuring settlement). - Company fails to restore lawful operation of the enterprise despite the court of registry's request, where the enterprise has assets. - The enterprise fails to pay a fine imposed in criminal proceedings. - The enterprise fails to pay due claims by creditors (amount of claim must be over HUF 200 000 without interest ca. € 592).
+- Restructuring proceedings were not successful (debtor fails to fulfil the payment obligations set out in the restructuring settlement). - Failure of restoring lawful operation of the enterprise despite the court of registry's request, where the enterprise has assets. - The enterprise fails to pay a fine imposed in criminal proceedings. - The enterprise fails to pay due claims of the creditor (the amount of the claim of the creditor filing the petition must be over HUF 200 000 - without interest - (ca. € 4921).